ycrc/ycrc.github.io/docs/clusters-at-yale/guides/checkpointing.md

 Because the script specified --requeue, the job will be returned to pending.
-Slurm automatically sets a "Begin Time" a couple of minutes in the future, so the job will pend until then, at which point it will begin running again.
+Slurm automatically sets a "Begin Time" a couple of minutes in the future, so the job will pend until then, at which point it will begin running again, so be patient.
 This time the script will invoke dmtcp_restart, and will continue from the checkpoint.
 If you look at the output, you'll see from the numbers that the job backed up to the previous checkpoint and restarted.
 You can requeue the job several times, and each time it will restart from the last checkpoint.

 You should be able to adapt this script to your own job by loading any required modules and replacing "python count.py" with your program's invocation.

-This example is much more advanced that the simple first example.
+This example is much more complicated than our previous examples.
 Some notes:

 * DMTCP uses a "controller" to manage the checkpointing.
 In the simple example, dmtcp_launch transparently started a controller on the default port 7779.
-In this case, we explicitly start a "controller" on a random port and communicate it via an enviroment variable.
+In this case, we explicitly start a "controller" on a random port and communicate the port number via an environment variable.
 This prevents collisions if multiple DMTCP sessions run on the same node.

 * The -j flag to dmtcp_launch tells it to join the existing controller.

+* On initial launch we remove existing checkpoint files.
+This may not be a good idea in practice.

 * The env var SLURM_RESTART_COUNT is used to determine if this is a restart or not.

 ## Using DMTCP with a parallel execution

+DMTCP can checkpoint multithreaded/multiprocess parallel applications.
 In this example we run NAMD (a molecular dynamics simulation), using 6 threads on 6 cpus.
 We also restart automatically on preemption, as above.